Practice like a Pro – 5 Putting Drills for Instant Improvement

 Once you have accomplished that draw it back a putter length, this will make it considerably more difficult.

-If at first even par is too difficult, try and improve on your personal best every time you do the drill.
+If at first even par is too difficult, try and improve on your personal best score every time you do the drill.

 And don’t forget to download my 10 best short game drills, you’re also giving us permission to add you to our email newsletter and send you weekly golf tips to your inbox you can use to improve your golf game.